mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 --- abstract

-This document proposes a principle for open participation that extends the open process principle as defined in RFC3935 stating that there must always be a free option for online participation to IETF meeting over the Internet.
+This document proposes a principle for open participation that extends the open process principle as defined in RFC3935 by stating that there must always be a free option for online participation to IETF meeting over the Internet.

 --- middle

 # Introduction

-Remote participation for IETF in-person meetings has evolved over time from email-only to live chat and audio streaming, and eventually to a full online meeting system that is tightly integrated with the in-room session and enables interactive participation by audio and video.
+Remote participation for IETF in-person meetings has evolved over time from email-only to live chat and audio streaming, and, currently, to a full online meeting system that is tightly integrated with the in-room session and enables interactive participation by audio and video.
-Due to this evolution, online participation has historically been free for remote attendees.
+Due to this evolution, and because most participants paid in-person fees, online participation has historically been free for remote attendees.

-Given this more full-blown participation option, the IETF observed an increasing number of remote participants in the recent year.
+Given this more full-blown participation option, the IETF has started to observed an increasing number of remote participants.
 This increase can be explained by the ease with which new participants can join a meeting or only attend selected parts of the meeting agenda, and also by a less strongly perceived need to attend every meeting in person, either due to financial reasons or other circumstances.
 In order to better understand